 Additionally, the state’s right-to-work status is beneficial for both employers and employees, while its relaxed regulatory environment and highly competitive tax environment translate into elevated profitability.

-When it comes to talent, Lone Star automotive and aerospace employers can tap into the nation’s second largest civilian workforce – 13 million industrious, skilled, diverse Texans – one of the state’s most compelling business advantages.
+When it comes to talent, Texas automotive and aerospace employers can tap into the nation’s second largest civilian workforce – 13 million industrious, skilled, diverse Texans – one of the state’s most compelling business advantages.

 North Texas’ central location makes the region an ideal fit for auto companies wanting to tap into the Texas-Mexico auto corridor as well as expand distribution operations.